Nezteb/peck-engineering-assessment/README.md

 - `mix ecto.setup`
 - `mix phx.server`
 - Open `http://localhost:4000/food_trucks` to see all the available food trucks
+- Open `http://localhost:4000/swaggerui` to see the OpenAPI specification served via SwaggerUI

 TODO:
 - ✅ Boilerplate Phoenix app